Lewis and Clark Memorial Column

-The Lewis and Clark Memorial Column is an outdoor monument by artist Otto Schumann, dedicated to Meriwether Lewis and William Clark for their expedition and located at Washington Park in Portland, Oregon.
+The Lewis and Clark Memorial Column is an outdoor monument in Portland, Oregon.
+Located in Washington Park, it was designed by artist Otto Schumann and is dedicated to Meriwether Lewis and William Clark for their expedition which passed through Portland approximately 100 years prior to the monument's construction.

+The work is owned by the City of Portland and is currently administered by the Metropolitan Arts Commission.